-Every expatriate needs exit re-entry visa to travel out of Saudi Arabia.
+Every expatriate needs an exit re-entry visa to travel out of Saudi Arabia.
 We have already shared different articles about exit re-entry visa on this blog.
-All of us know that the cost of issuing exit re-entry visa is SR 200 for single exit re-entry visa and SR 500 for multiple exit re-entry visa.
-But a question arises, who needs to bear the cost of exit re-entry visa?[irp]
+All of us know that the cost of issuing exit re-entry visa is SR 200 for a single exit re-entry visa and SR 500 for multiple exit re-entry visa.
+But a question arises, who needs to pay the cost of exit re-entry visa?

 If Saudi Labor Law is silent about it, you need to look into your contract.
-If you have been given family status in the contract with annual or bi annual tickets, it means you are entitled to one or two exit re-entry visas for your family as the case may be.[irp]
+If you have been given family status in the contract with annual or bi-annual tickets, it means you are entitled to one or two exit re-entry visas for your family as the case may be.

-Now a question may arise in your mind that if it is your right to get exit re-entry visa for yourself and your family from your employer but you don’t take it, are you eligible to take cash in lieu of exit re-entry visa?
+Now a question may arise in your mind that if it is your right to get an exit re-entry visa for yourself and your family from your employer but you don’t take it, are you eligible to take cash in lieu of exit re-entry visa?
 Well, the answer is a big “NO”.

 Saudi Labor Law is silent about it so your employer has every right to reject this payment.